 Jai Mallick, Associate, Institutional Capital, Foresight Group

-In this Q&A Surgery, we aim to support UK Network member’s understanding of the EU taxonomy by engaging in a conversation that will explore:
+In this Q&A Surgery, we aimed to support UK Network member’s understanding of the EU taxonomy by engaging in a conversation that explored:

 - The basic principles and the taxonomy;

 - How the taxonomy can support businesses and investors to achieve net zero;

 - How businesses and investors should use the taxonomy; and more.

 Bridget Beals, Partner and Co-Head of Climate Risk and Decarbonisation Strategy, KPMG UK

 Theo Bachrach, Communications Lead, Race to Resilience, UN Climate Champions Team

 In this Q&A Surgery, we provided an introduction to the climate resilience and adaptation agenda by engaging in a conversation that will explore: what climate resilience and adaptation means for the private sector; the importance and role of business in enhancing resilience and building adaptive capacity; the risks of not taking action to build resilience; and more.

 Nick Brown, Sustainable Packaging Director at Coca-Cola European Partners;

 Soukeyna Gueye, Research Analyst at the Ellen MacArthur Foundation